Health & Safety

 In accordance with Dallas County orders, visitors 10 years and older are REQUIRED to wear face coverings while at the Dallas Zoo.
 This change is effective Friday, June 26, 2020.

-We now require all our guests 10 years and older to join our on-grounds staff in wearing face coverings at all times while at the Zoo to further minimize the spread of COVID-19.
-We strongly encourage children over the age of two and up to age 10 to wear face coverings during their visit to the Zoo, especially when inside buildings or in restrooms.
+We require all our guests 10 years and older to join our on-grounds staff in wearing face coverings at all times while at the Zoo to further minimize the spread of COVID-19.
+We strongly encourage children over the age of two and up to age 10 to wear face coverings during their visit to the Zoo.

 We are taking these health and safety measures very seriously.
-The face covering policy will be enforced for guests during their visit, and guests who choose to not comply with these requirements may be asked to leave the Zoo.
+Guests not following the mandatory mask policy may be asked to leave the Zoo.

 Face coverings must be worn at all times, indoors and outdoors, unless: